ethereum/go-ethereum/cmd/clef/intapi_changelog.md

 ### 7.0.0

 - The `message` field was renamed to `messages` in all data signing request methods to better reflect that it's a list, not a value.
+- The `storage.Put` and `storage.Get` methods in the rule execution engine were lower-cased to `storage.put` and `storage.get` to be consistent with JavaScript call conventions.

 ### 6.0.0